-Two UK forensic firms authenticate judge Arshad Malik’s videos as genuine
+Two UK forensic firms authenticate Judge Arshad Malik’s videos as genuine

 When approached, both forensic firms refused to comment but a source at one of the firms confirmed that it was instructed to carry out independent forensic examination of two phone devices, both Samsung phones.
 One Samsung device only had audio of judge Arshad Malik on it and the other phone had both audio and video.

-It’s understood that both firms kept the two mobile phone devices for a week each in their possession during the preparation of forensic report.
-According to a trusted source, the phones have now been kept in the locker of Nasir Butt’s English lawyer who has written to the court confirming the same and its on his lawyer’s advice the phones will not be handed over to anyone else and will not be sent to Pakistan.
+It is understood that both firms kept the two mobile phone devices for a week each in their possession during the preparation of forensic report.
+According to a trusted source, the phones have now been kept in the locker of Nasir Butt’s English lawyer who has written to the court confirming the same and it is on his lawyer’s advice the phones will not be handed over to anyone else and will not be sent to Pakistan.

 Digital forensic experts of both firms have expressed willingness that they will provide expert witness testimonies of the forensic work they have carried out before any court of law if required.
-A source said that one report is around 35 pages and the other is over 40 pages.
+A source said that one report consists of around 35 pages and the other is over 40 pages.

-The source said forensic reports of all videos and audios of Judge Arshad Malik and Nasir Butt have been obtained but this week only one video’s forensic reports will be submitted before the court by Khawaja Harris’ legal team – it’s the video which was released and made public by PML-N’s leadership.
+The source said forensic reports of all videos and audios of judge Arshad Malik and Nasir Butt have been obtained but this week only one video’s forensic reports will be submitted before the court by Khawaja Haris’ legal team – it is the video which was released and made public by PML-N’s leadership.
 Six other videos remain out of public eye and only a few people have seen full contents of these videos.

 The News approached Nasir Butt for a comment but he refused to comment citing legal advice not to speak on this matter.